DoranLyong/Head-Counting-by-A-Density-Map/README.md

-# Object Counting by A Density Map
+# Head Counting by A Density Map

 In this tutorial, a simple object counter by estimating a density map is included. <br/>